rse/unix-under-windows/README.md

 ## Install MinTTY/WSLTTY Terminal Emulator

 1. **Install MinTTY/WSLTTY**:<br/>
-   Install the WSLTTY variant of MinTTY.<br/>
+   Install the WSLTTY variant of MinTTY.

    > Rationale: a reasonable terminal emulator has to be used and the default WSL console is not good enough.

    - [WSLTTY version &ge; 3.0.0](https://github.com/mintty/wsltty/releases) &rarr; `wsltty-*-install.exe`

 2. **Install DejaVu Sans Mono font**:<br/>
-   Install a perfect monospaced font for the terminal emulator.<br/>
+   Install a perfect monospaced font for the terminal emulator.

    > Rationale: MinTTY/WSLTTY configuration above references it.